Research

 This study examines how large language models (LLMs) can be effectively utilized to detect populist rhetoric.

-Understanding Public Polarization in Response to Illiberal Decisions: A Large Language Model Approach with Sung Hoon Kang
+Understanding Public Polarization in Response to Illiberal Decisions: A Large Language Model Approach with Sung Hoon Kang (📢 invited to present at PolNet-PaCSS 2025)

 This project examines the levels of polarization among Korean citizens before and after political events.